JV-O2M8/rag-ai-document-chat/README.md

 - Responses stored in PostgreSQL for memory

 ## Supabase Setup
-1. Create a Supabase project at https://supabase.com
+1. Create a Supabase project at https://supabase.com and go to the SQL editor.

-2. Create a `documents` table:
+2. Create a documents table with the following schema:

+id - int8
+content - text
+metadata - jsonb
+embedding - vector